AtomicNoggin/keynavagable/README.md

 **method**: the function to fire when this key combination is pressed.
 Can be an actual function, or a string that represents the name of the Element's method to fire.

-**target**: the Element to bind to the method.
+**target**: the Element to bind the method to.
 Defaults to the current Element if omitted.

 ### Element.prototype.removeKeyAction(key)

+Stop associating a key press or key press combination to an Element

 #### Arguments:

 **key**: the key press or key press combination to stop listening for.

+### Element.prototype.getKeyAction(key)

+return an Element's associated function, if any, based on the given key press or key press combination

+#### Arguments:

+**key**: the key press or key press combination associated to the desired function.

+**returns**: `Function` The associated function or `undefined` if no function exists.

+_Note_: The function provided will be bound to target Element of the original setKeyAction call.

+### Element.prototype.hasKeyAction(key)

+check if an Element has an associated function, if any, based on the given key press or key press combination

+#### Arguments:

+**key**: the key press or key press combination associated to the desired function.

+**returns**: `Boolean`

 ### Element.prototype.captureKeyAction(key,method[,target])

+Associate a key press or key press combination to a function for a given Element or any of it's children

 #### Arguments:

-**key**: the key press or key press combination to listen for while children of this element has focus.
+**key**: the key press or key press combination to listen for while this Element or one of it's children has focus.

 **method**: the function to fire when this key combination is pressed.
 Can be an actual function, or a string that represents the name of the Element's method to fire.